UWNetworksLab/uProxy-p2p/src/metrics/README.md

     curl --retry 0 -i -X POST 'localhost:8080/recordUse' -d '{"date": "2016-02-10", "country": "AU", "previous_date": "2016-02-09", "previous_country": "CN"}' -H "Content-Type:application/json"

+## Incremental build

+To compile the Typescript code as they change, run:

+    npm run ts-compile -- --watch

+To restart the server on changes, run:

+    npm run monitor

+Those commands are blocking, so they need to run on different shells.

 ## Deployment

 To deploy a **pre-built** metrics server: